 MAIB noted the safety issues on ECDIS, voyage planning and passage monitoring were identical with 'many of those seen in similar accidents' it had investigated.

 Currently MAIB is collaborating with the Danish Marine Accident Investigation Branch (DMAIB) in a study of ECDIS to research the reasons why seafarers are using ECDIS in ways that are often at variance with the instructions and guidance provided by system manufacturers and regulators.
-The draft report consultation ended on 2 June 2021 and a final report is expected soon.
+The draft report consultation ended on 2 June 2021 and a final report published in September 2021.